 The term of options granted under the Option Plan generally may not exceed ten years.
 The exercise price of incentive stock options granted under the Option Plan is determined by the board or the compensation and stock option committee, but cannot be less than 100% of the fair market value of the underlying common shares on the date of grant.
-Other options granted under the Option Plan can be granted at exercise prices below the fair market value of our common shares.
-Options granted under the Option Plan vest at the rate specified in the option agreement.
-No option may be transferred by the optionee other than by will or the laws of descent or distribution
+Other options granted under the Option Plan can be granted at exercise prices Option Plan vest at the rate specified in the option agreement.
+No option may be transferred by the optionee other than by will or the laws of descent or distribution.